How To Find A Good Hostel

 A/C & Showers

 The next thing I look for is air conditioning and hot showers.
-After staying in way too many places without air conditioning, I’ve learned this isn’t a make or break item for me.
+After staying in way too many places without air conditioning, I’ve learned this is important to me in some climates.
 Check the reviews for the time of year you plan to go and see what other people have said about the temperature.
-However, hot showers are make or break for me.
-Once you take a freezing cold shower, you’ll quickly agree.
+The same with hot showers!
+Some places you’re completely screwed (no hostels have them), but once you’ve taken your first freezing cold shower, you’ll quickly understand it’s importance.
+Side Note: I once opted out of showering for several days because the showers were FREEZING cold, outdoors, and the outside temperature was below 50F / 10C.
+I tried it once then never again!

 I also look to see if there are quiet hours or rules.
 Hostels with quiet hours can be great!
 That means people are allowed to party in the common areas but the dorms must be quiet by 10pm (or whatever time they decide).
 Be on the lookout for hostels where the front desk controls the lights.
 Its not common, but it exists.